 Movement: Automatic, caliber UN-35, based on ETA 2892-A2, adjusted in five positions, Swiss Made

 Movement decoration: Blacked-out oscillating weight with “Ulysse Nardin” inscription and the brand’s logo

 Functions: Hours, minutes, small seconds, date, chronograph

-Case material: Stainless steel, vulcanized
+Case material: Stainless steel, vulcanized black rubber

 Bezel material: Matches case

 Bezel shape: Round

 Case size: 45.80 mm

 Lug width: No data